The best dual dashcams 2025

 Price: $49.99

-In terms of bang for buck, you can't do better than the budget Orskey CameraCore S900.
+In terms of bang for your buck, you can't do better than the budget Orskey CameraCore S900.
 The front-facing recording is Full-HD 1080p at 30fps with a Sony sensor and even has High Dynamic Range (HDR) technology.
 It makes for impressive video quality in this price range.

 The rear cam is waterproof and can be externally mounted above the number plate.
 Some may opt to mount it internally.
 The video quality of the rear cam is perfectly acceptable but not exceptional.
 However, it can double up as a reversing camera and you do get a memory card included, which is very handy.